aws-samples/amazon-ivs-feed-web-demo/README.md

-# Amazon IVS React Feed app
+# Amazon IVS Feed Web Demo

-A demo web application intended as an educational tool for demonstrating how you can build a very simple scrolling feed app, load and auto-play Amazon IVS live streams as users scroll down the page.
+A demo web application intended as an educational tool for demonstrating how to build a simple feed app, which loads and auto-plays an infinitely scrolling feed of Amazon IVS live streams.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 <img src="feed-demo.png" alt="Amazon IVS Feed demo" />